Athens Travel Guide

 It was here that democracy was born, drama flourished and Socrates conceived the foundations of Western philosophy.

-A UNESCO World Heritage site, the Acropolis is crowned by four Ancient Greek temples, the best known of which is the majestic Parthenon.
-Nearby, the new Acropolis Museum opened in 2009, bringing 21st-century design into the Greek urban landscape with its high-tech structure and minimalist exhibitions spaces.
+A UNESCO World Heritage site, the Acropolis is crowned with four ancient Greek temples, the best known of which is the majestic Parthenon.
+Nearby, the Acropolis Museum brings 21st-century design into the Greek urban landscape with its high-tech structure and minimalist exhibitions spaces.
 Then there’s the more staid 19th-century neo-classical National Archaeological Museum, displaying the world’s finest collection of Ancient Greek artefacts.